 Float Point

-Returns the largest integer y such that 2^y ≤ abs(x).
+exponent(x::Real) -> IntReturn the largest integer y such that 2^y ≤ abs(x).
+For a normalized floating-point number x, this corresponds to the exponent of x.

 Throws a DomainError when x is zero, infinite, or NaN.
 For any other non-subnormal floating-point number x, this corresponds to the exponent bits of x.